Reforms to Human Services

 Under the Productivity Commission Act 1998, the Government is required to table the report in each House of the Parliament within 25 sitting days of receipt.

-The Commission will have particular regard to:
+The Commission had particular regard to:

 - the roles and responsibilities of consumers, service providers (including the private sector, government agencies and the not for profit sector) and governments in the delivery of human services